-A Special Meeting of the Shareholders of Labor Ready, Inc., a Washington corporation, will be held at the Company's headquarters, 1016 South 28th Street, Tacoma, Washington, on , April , 1998, at 10:00 a.m.
+A Special Meeting of the Shareholders of Labor Ready, Inc., a Washington corporation, will be held at the Company's headquarters, 1016 South 28th Street, Tacoma, Washington, on Thursday, May 7, 1998, at 2:00 p.m.
 (Pacific Daylight Time) for the following purposes:

-- To amend the Company's Articles of Incorporation to authorize the issuance of up to 100,000,000 shares of common stock and 25,000,000 shares of preferred stock; - To approve an increase of 1,100,000 shares available for grant under the Company's 1996 Stock Option and Incentive Plan; - 3.
-To approve an increase of 600,000 shares available for grant under the Company's 1996 Stock Purchase Plan; - 4.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+- To amend the Company's Articles of Incorporation to authorize the issuance of up to 100,000,000 shares of common stock and 20,000,000 shares of preferred stock; - To approve an increase of 1,400,000 shares available for grant under the Company's 1996 Employee Stock Option and Incentive Plan; and - 3.
+To approve an increase of 600,000 shares available for grant under the Company's 1996 Employee Stock Purchase Plan.

-Only shareholders of record at the close of business on March $\,$, 1998 will be entitled to notice of, and to vote at, the Special Meeting and any adjournments thereof.
+Only shareholders of record at the close of business on March 26, 1998 will be entitled to notice of, and to vote at, the Special Meeting and any adjournments thereof.